csmith-project/voltest/volatile_pintrace/README.txt

     -output_mode summary  [default]
     In the summary mode, only the number of a volatile access will be dumped.
-Volatile accesses are measured byte-wise.
+Volatile accesses are measured byte-wise, and reads/writes are aggregate counts over the entire run of a test case.
 For example:

     volatile int g;